nmWolfe/morse-translator/README.md

-Morse Code Translator
+# Morse Code Translator

 This project involves creating a Morse code translator that can convert text between English words/sentences and Morse code, using tests to ensure its functionality.

-The translator will take user input from the DOM (Document Object Model) and display the translations below.
+- The translator will take user input from the DOM (Document Object Model) and display the translations below.

+This project aims to solidify my knowledge of Typescript, SCSS and HTML.

-Features
+## Features

-Translation from English to Morse Code: Users can input English words or sentences into an input box, and the translator will provide the corresponding Morse code translation.
+1. Translation from English to Morse Code:

+   - Users can input English words or sentences into an input box
+   - The translator will provide the corresponding Morse code translation.

-Translation from Morse Code to English: As an extension, the translator should also be capable of converting Morse code input back to English text.
+2. Translation from Morse Code to English:
+   - The translator should also be capable of converting Morse code input back to English text.

+If you would like to check this project out, it is currently hosted on Github Pages.
+Click [here](https://nmwolfe.github.io/morse-translator/) to check it out!